hellosmallkat/CSC_305_final_project/CONDUCT.md

 ## Decisions

-All decisions will be made in a meeting, all have to be made known before coming into effect, decisions will be added to a decisions section on the project board so all can view
+All decisions will be made in a meeting, all have to be made known before coming into effect, decisions will be added to a decisions section on the project board so all can view.

 ## Meetings